Inspirational Stories Of Birth Moms Putting Up A Baby For Adoption.

 – a brave birthmother

-“We are so incredibly thankful for Generations Adoptions!
+“We are so incredibly thankful for our adoption agency!
 They do such wonderful things for birth mothers, babies and waiting families, from their care and counseling to their commitment in doing what is right, safe and healthy for everyone involved.
 The way they facilitate open adoption is just amazing, they break down every stigma and are able to really show how loving and healthy it can be.
 They truly have a heart for birth mothers and are able to cater to their physical and emotional needs in a safe and non-judgmental environment.
-Generations is truly a light in this world!
-We could not be happier or more secure about our decision to create our family with the help of Generations!”
+This agency is truly a light in this world!”

 – a brave birthmother

 “Finding myself pregnant 9 years ago, I was coming out of a horrible lifestyle and working on changing it.
 It was a very confusing time in my life, and to add an unplanned pregnancy on top of it made it that much more confusing.
-I went through Generations Adoptions as a birthmother, and I highly recommend them.
+I went through this agency as a birthmother, and I highly recommend them.
 They were so supportive and understanding of my needs and wants.
 They were even supportive after the birth and adoption was complete.
 I can’t imagine better support and care that could have been given.
-The family that was chosen for my son is incredible and I get to see him grow up and see how happy he is.
-Choosing adoption is not easy, but with Generations Adoptions, I knew it was the right one.”
+My son’s family is incredible and I get to see him grow up and see how happy he is.
+Choosing adoption is not an easy decision, but with this agency, I knew it was the right one.”

 – a brave birthmother